allenai/bi-att-flow/README.md

-# Co-Attention Model for Stanford QA
+# Bi-directional Attention Flow for Machine Comprehension

-A simple model.
 Follow three simple steps.
 For more advanced usages, see below.